trentsartain/Neural-Network/README.md

 Training the Neural Network is accomplished by giving it a set of input data and the expected results for those inputs.
 This data is then continuously run through the Neural Network until we can be reasonably sure that it has a grasp of the patterns present in that data.

-In this project, the Neural Network is trained via two very common Neural Network training methods:
+In this project, the Neural Network is trained via the following common Neural Network training methods:

 1. Back-Propagation
 	* After each set of inputs is run through the system and an output generated, that output is validated against the expected output.